lintool/guide/ignoring-advice.md

 Advice along these lines isn't a "100% rule", but if you're going to ignore me, you'd better have good reasons [2].

 **"It's a good idea to..."** or **"You should..."**
-When I phrase advice positively, it usually means that I am telling you about best practices or preferred solutions.
+When I phrase advice positively, it usually means that I am telling you about best practices, norms, or preferred solutions.
 For example:

 + "It's a good idea to have an explicit statement of contributions in your introduction."
+(Many reviewers except such a statement, perhaps elevating it to a norm.)
 + "You should add some ablation conditions here."
+(Running ablations falls under "experimental best practices".)

-Advice along these lines should be interpreted as less assertive than above.
+Advice along these lines should be interpreted as less assertive than the "it's a bad idea" variants above.
 There are plenty of violations of best practices [3], but just remember that best practices exist for a reason, and if you wish to violate them, be deliberate in terms of what you hope to accomplish.

 **"You might want to..."** or **"You should think about..."** or **"Have you considered..."**